roninprogrammer/BFM-radio/Note.md

   }
 }
 ```
+## Architecture

 ## ViewModel and Repository

 The PodcastViewModel is responsible for managing UI related data. it interact with with PodcastRepository, which abstracts the data sources(API and Room).

 The ViewModel retrieves cached data from Room First and the fetches fresh data from the API, updating the UI accordingly.

 ## Jetpack Compose UI

 The app uses Jetpack Compose to build the UI , ensure the modern , reactive UI.

 - *MainScreen*: Displays a list of podcasts, showing their title, subtitle, guest details, and published date.
 - *Audio Playback*: The user can play podcasts directly from the list.
 The playback controls can be extended with additional functionalities like pause, resume, and stop.

 ## Formatting Dates

 Required provided in UNIX format and is converted to a readable format using the following functions:

 ```kotlin
 import java.text.SimpleDateFormat